SB-Bench: Stereotype Bias Benchmark for Large Multimodal Models

 Main contributions:

-1. Stereotype-Bias Benchmark (SB-Bench): We introduce SB-bench, a diverse multiple-choice benchmark featuring 7,500 non-synthetic visual samples that span across nine categories and 60 subcategories of social biases, providing a more accurate reflection of real-world contexts.
+• We introduce SB-bench, a diverse open-ended benchmark featuring 14,578 non-synthetic visual samples that span across nine categories and 54 sub-categories of social biases, providing a more accurate reflection of real-world contexts.

-2. Visually Grounded Scenarios: SB-bench is meticulously designed to introduce visually grounded scenarios, explicitly separating visual biases from textual biases.
+• SB-bench is meticulously designed to present visually grounded scenarios, explicitly disentangling visual biases from textual biases.
 This enables a focused and precise evaluation of visual stereotypes in LMMs.

-3. Comprehensive Evaluation: We benchmark both open-source and closed-source LMMs, along with their various scale variants, on SB-bench.
+• We benchmark 16 state-of-the-art open- and closed-source LMMs, along with their various scale variants on SB-bench.
 Our analysis highlights critical challenges and provides actionable insights for developing more equitable and fair multimodal models.

 SB-Bench Dataset Overview